-The Sponsor reserves the right to temporarily suspend enrollment or terminate the study at any time as set forth in the Clinical Study Agreement.
+The Sponsor reserves the right to temporarily suspend enrollment or terminate the study at any time.
 Written notice documenting the reason for study suspension or termination will be submitted to the Investigator in advance of such termination.
 If the study is prematurely terminated or suspended, the Investigator will promptly inform the IRB and will provide the reason(s) for the termination or suspension.